Homelessness (SDF): How to obtain a residence?

 Who shall I contact

-After applying for a home or a renewal, you will have an interview.
-The purpose of this interview is first to inform you about your rights to home ownership and the obligations arising from it.
-In particular, you have the obligation to report to the body that has carried out the domiciliation at least once every 3 months.
+The purpose of this interview is to inform you about your rights to residency and the obligations arising therefrom.
+In particular, you have the obligation to report to the body that has made the domiciliation at least once every 3 months.

-The interview is also used to raise awareness about the importance of regularly withdrawing your mail, particularly for the collection of your rights and benefits.
+The interview is also used to raise your awareness of the importance of regularly withdrawing your mail, particularly for collecting your fees and benefits.

-Reasons must be given for any refusal and you must be notified in writing.
+Any refusal must be justified and must be notified in writing.

-If the decision is favorable, a certificate is issued to you.
+If the decision is favorable, you will receive a certificate of address for service:

-Domiciliation is granted for a period of 1 year, renewable.
+Residency is granted for a period of 1 year.
+This period shall be renewable.

-- at your request (you have found a sustainable housing solution)
+- Either at your request (you have found a sustainable housing solution)

-- or if you no longer have a link with the municipality or territory of the public institution of intercommunal cooperation,
+- Either because you no longer have a connection with the municipality or the group of municipalities